jacknavodari/finaltest/README.md

-# FinalTestApp
+# FinalTestApp - AI-Powered Windows App Builder

-FinalTestApp is an Electron application for managing school schedules and events.
+FinalTestApp is an Electron application designed to help developers create new Windows applications enhanced with AI capabilities.
+This tool provides an interface to integrate AI models like Gemini, Claude, and Qwen into Windows applications.

 ## Features

-- View weekly schedule organized by days
-- Add custom events and appointments
-- Track current and upcoming classes
+- Create Windows applications with integrated AI capabilities
+- Interface with popular AI models (Gemini, Claude, Qwen)
+- Cross-platform development framework
-- Dark mode support
+- Dark mode support for comfortable development
-- Teacher information display
-- Student name customization
+- Modern UI with customizable interface
-- Local storage persistence
+- Local storage for saving project configurations

+## How It Works

+FinalTestApp serves as a development environment where users can:
+- Design application interfaces
+- Integrate AI model APIs
+- Build and package Windows applications
+- Test AI features before deployment

 ## Prerequisites